Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Stochastic Demand

 In order to assess the performance of the approximations and its sensitivity to various model parameters, we perform a full factorial experiment.
 In our experiment, we vary the number of components, demand variability and backorder costs.
 The setup of the experiment is given in Table \ref{tab: experiment setup}.
 We set $h^{(N)}=1$ and $\sigma=1$ in all experiments.
 In total we have 24 instances.
 The results are given in Tables \ref{tab: costs asymptotic} and \ref{tab: costs asymptotic b=3N} for $b^{(N)}=N$ and $b^{(N)}=3N$, respectively.

 There are several important observations to be made from Table \ref{tab: costs asymptotic}.
-First of all, we can observe that for $N=10$ the difference in costs between the simulated optimal solution and the asymptotic solution is large for all cases.
+First of all, we can observe that for $N=10$ the difference in costs between the simulated optimal solution and the asymptotic solution is around 10\% for most cases, the case $N=10$ and $\sigma_A=1$ is an outlier, where the difference is around 15\%.
 As $N$ increases to 50, the difference decreases.
 Furthermore, the difference becomes larger when $\sigma$ increases.
 In the last column, we verify the convergence result from Theorem \ref{thm: order bounds dep}.
-We observe that the difference decreases as $N$ increases, but especially when $\sigma_A$ increases the difference still is substantial.
-This means that especially when the variation in demand is as high as the variation in production of components, the difference in costs is high even with $N=100$.
+We observe that the difference decreases as $N$ increases, and that increasing $\sigma_A$ causes the difference to increase.

 When we consider the results for $b^{(N)}=3N$ given in Table \ref{tab: costs asymptotic b=3N}, we observe that the difference between the asymptotic and optimal costs is considerably higher than for $b^{(N)}=N$.
-Especially for $N=10$ the difference is large, but also for a larger number of components the difference remains considerable.
-Interestingly, for the case $\sigma_A=1$ the difference between $b^{(N)}=N$ and $b^{(N)}=3N$ is relatively small.
+Especially for $N=10$, the difference is around 15\% of the optimum, except for $N=10$ and $\sigma_A=0.1$, where the difference is around 20\%.
+However, for a larger number of components, the difference is around 10\% of the optimum.
+Interestingly, for the case $\sigma_A=1$, the difference between $b^{(N)}=N$ and $b^{(N)}=3N$ is relatively small.

-We can thus conclude that for small variations in demand and low backorder costs the asymptotic approach performs well in terms of costs already for a reasonable number of components.
-For larger demand variations the number of components needs to be higher for the approximations to perform well.
-Also, the performance of the approximations highly depends on the backorder costs relative to the holding costs.
+Overall, in most of our experiments the difference between the costs under the optimal base-stock level and net capacity and the costs under the approximations are around 10\%.
+Furthermore, we can conclude that for small variations in demand and low backorder costs, the asymptotic approach performs well in terms of costs already for a reasonable number of components.
+Also, the performance improves by increasing $N$.
+Finally, the performance of the approximations highly depends on the backorder costs relative to the holding costs.